 Fence off your pool

-Make sure there is a fence at least 1.5m (5ft) high around your pool with a gate that cannot be opened by a child.
-Make sure the gate is closed and locked when no one is around to protect your child and other children in the neighbourhood.
-Check if there are local government by-laws for swimming pool safety.
+Make sure there is an enclosure such as a fence at least 1.5m (5ft) high around your pool with a gate that a child cannot open.
+Make sure the gate is always closed and locked to protect your child and other children in the neighbourhood.
+Check if there are local government by-laws that address swimming pool safety.

 Keep your pool clean

 Dirty pools grow bacteria and other germs that can make you sick.
-A few good habits help keep the pool a clean and healthy environment.
+A few good habits help keep a clean and healthy environment in your pool:

-- Do not track dirt from outside into the pool.
+- Always wash or shower before entering a pool.
+Do not track dirt from outside into the pool

 - Make sure you wear a proper bathing suit.
-Do not swim in street clothes.
+Do not swim in street clothes or underwear